adatamahan/deep_learning_1_may2024/README.md

 Astrid Hansen <br>

-This repository contains: <br>
+This repository contains:
 - images if objects.
-The images are used to test a pretrained model.
+The images are used to test the pretrained model.
-- a python file with the pretrained model and classification of the images
+- a python file with the pretrained model, resnet50, and classification of the images